DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: DynaMark Methodology

 \subsection{Markov Decision Process Formulation}

-Formally, an MDP problem~\cite{Puterman528623,sutton2018reinforcement} is defined as a tuple $\mathcal{M}=(\mathcal{S},\mathcal{A},\mathcal{T},\mathcal{R},\rho_{0})$ where $\mathcal{S}$ denotes the \textit{state space}, $\mathcal{A}$ is the \textit{action space}, $\mathcal{T}:\mathcal{S} \times \mathcal{A} \to \mathcal{P}(\mathcal{S})$ represents the \textit{state transition function} that is the probability distribution over states given being in state $s\in\mathcal{S}$ and taking action $a\in\mathcal{A}$; $\mathcal{R}:\mathcal{S}\times\mathcal{A}\times \mathcal{S} \to \mathbb{R}$ is the \textit{reward function} (or expected immediate reward) that is received after transitioning from state $s\in\mathcal{S}$ to state $s^{\prime}\in\mathcal{S}$ by taking action $a\in\mathcal{A}$; and $\rho_{0}:\mathcal{S}\to[0,1]$ is the starting state distribution.
+Formally, an MDP problem~\cite{Puterman528623,sutton2018reinforcement} is defined as a tuple $\mathcal{M}=(\mathcal{S},\mathcal{A},\mathcal{T},\mathcal{R},\rho_{0})$ where $\mathcal{S}$ denotes the \textit{state space}, $\mathcal{A}$ is the \textit{action space}, $\mathcal{T}:\mathcal{S} \times \mathcal{A} \to \mathcal{P}(\mathcal{S})$ represents the \textit{state transition function} that is the probability distribution over states given being in state $s\in\mathcal{S}$ and taking action $a\in\mathcal{A}$; $\mathcal{R}:\mathcal{S}\times\mathcal{A}\times \mathcal{S} \to \R$ is the \textit{reward function} (or expected immediate reward) that is received after transitioning from state $s\in\mathcal{S}$ to state $s^{\prime}\in\mathcal{S}$ by taking action $a\in\mathcal{A}$; and $\rho_{0}:\mathcal{S}\to[0,1]$ is the starting state distribution.
 Next, we detail each component in the DynaMark context.

 \textbf{State Space:} Let $s_{t} \in \mathcal{S}$ be the MDP state at time $t$.
-We define $s_{t}=(\y_{t},d_{t})$ where $\y_{t}$ is the measurement signal, and $d_{t}$ denotes the $\chi^2$ detector's confidence at time $t$.
-The detection confidence, $d_{t}$, indicates the detector's belief if the system is under attack, using measurement signal $\y_{t}$.
+We define $s_{t}=(\vy_{t},d_{t})$ where $\vy_{t}$ is the measurement signal, and $d_{t}$ denotes the $\chi^2$ detector's confidence at time $t$.
+The detection confidence, $d_{t}$, indicates the detector's belief if the system is under attack, using observed $\vy_{t}$.
 In particular,$d_{t}$ indicates the detector's confidence in an attack when an alarm is triggered.
 On the other hand, if no alarm sounds, $d_{t}$ illustrates the certainty that there is no attack.
-In MTCs' closed architecture, sensor measurements are observable indicators of system operations, irrespective of the linearity assumption in Eq.~\eqref{eq:sys}.
-However, this assumption facilitates characterizing the belief.
 The belief is updated sequentially based on the results of the statistical tests.
-Define the random variables as follows: let $\sigma=1$ represent the occurrence of an actual ongoing replay attack, with a value of 0 otherwise; \(I_{t}=1\) if the detector raises an alarm and 0 otherwise.
-Subsequently, \(d_t := \PR(\sigma=1|I_{1:t})\).
+To formalize $d_t$, define the random variables as follows: let $\sigma=1$ represent the occurrence of an actual ongoing replay attack, with a value of 0 otherwise; \(I_{t}=1\) if the detector raises an alarm and 0 otherwise.
+Subsequently, \(d_t := \Pr(\sigma=1|I_{1:t})\).